yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/latest-releases.md

 showAsideToc: true
 ---

+{{< note title="Notable features and changes" >}}

 Included here are the release notes for all releases in the v2.5 latest release series.

-## Notable features and changes (cumulative for the v2.5 latest release series)

-Note: Content will be added as new notable features and changes are available in the patch releases of the v2.5 latest release series.
+Content will be added as new notable features and changes are available in the patch releases of the v2.5 latest release series.

+{{< /note >}}

 ## v2.5.3 - Mar 9, 2021